Martin Cleaver/AP

 A Web site honoring Lessing and her work, created by an avid reader, has more than a dozen free audio excerpts of Lessing being interviewed and reading from her work.
 There are also a couple of videos of readings.

 In 2005 Lessing gave a lecture at the art gallery Tate Britain in London, part of a series that discusses writers’ connections to visual culture.
-Lessing focuses on painting and how visual art has affected her writing.
+She focuses on painting and how visual art has affected her writing.

 In a 1997 interview with Salon magazine, Lessing and interviewer Dwight Garner discuss the sexual revolution, political correctness, the Cold War, and the publishing process.